 In this study, we apply the recent multi-temporal InSAR method, (StaMPS-MTI) developed by Hooper et al. (2007).
-Using a set of ALOS PALSAR's satellite L-band images, the objectives of this study are to (1) precisely map the spatial distribution of land subsidence over the 2007-2011 period by determining the vertical velocity of a maximum of data pixels, (2) describe the temporal evolution of the subsiding areas, and (3) analyze these results with respect to several related parameters, being (i) the resistance of the shallow geological layers, (ii) the extend of the new urbanized areas built during these last decades and (iii) the ground water extraction taking into account the locations and the extraction rate of the water pumping plants, but also the water level within the main aquifers given by a recently available data set, corresponding to measurements at several observation wells during the 2006-2010 period collected by the Hanoi Center for Water Resources Planning and Investigation.
+Using a set of ALOS PALSAR's satellite L-band images, the objectives of this study are to (1) precisely map the spatial distribution of land subsidence over the 2007-2011 period by determining the vertical velocity of a maximum of data pixels, (2) describe the temporal evolution of the subsiding areas, and (3) analyze these results with respect to several related parameters, being (i) the resistance of the shallow geological layers, (ii) the extent of the new urbanized areas built during these last decades and (iii) the groundwater extraction, taking into account the locations and the extraction rate of the water pumping plants, but also the water level within the main aquifers given by a recently available data set.
+This corresponds to measurements at several observation wells during the 2006-2010 period collected by the Hanoi Center for Water Resources Planning and Investigation.

-2. Study area
+2 Study area

 After the renovation (Doi Moi) in 1986, the capital of Vietnam began its economic transformation.
-The dynamics of economic development together with new management policies have rendered Hanoi City, especially the urban districts more attractive for immigrants from proximate provinces.
-Currently, this city is divided into ten urban districts, 19 suburban districts after four alternate times of administrative regulation promoting the conversion of peripheral agricultural areas to urban land with the creation of several urban districts such as Tay Ho in 1995, Thanh Xuan and Cau
+The dynamics of economic development, together with new management policies, have rendered Hanoi City, especially the urban districts more attractive for immigrants from proximate provinces.

-Giay in 1996, Long Bien and Hoang Mai in 2003 and Ha Dong in 2008 (Fig. 1).
-As a consequence, the population of whole city grew from 2.431 to 3.184 million inhabitants from 1995 to 2006, while the population of urban districts doubled from 1.082 to 2.050 million in the same period.
-The growth of population went on to reach 6.472 million inhabitants in 2009 with a density of 1979 inhabitants.km-2 and approximately of 35000 inhabitants.km-2 in some central districts such as Dong Da or Hoan Kiem (GSO, 2009).
+Currently, this city is divided into 10 urban districts, 19 suburban districts after 4 alternate times of administrative regulation, promoting the conversion of peripheral agricultural areas to urban land with the creation of several urban districts such as Tay Ho in 1995, Thanh Xuan and Cau Giay in 1996, Long Bien and Hoang Mai in 2003 and Ha Dong in 2008 (Fig. 1).
+As a consequence, the population of the whole city grew from 2.431 to 3.184 million inhabitants from 1995 to 2006, while the population of the urban districts doubled from 1.082 to 2.050 million in the same period.
+Population growth went on to reach 6.472 million inhabitants in 2009, with a density of 1979 inhabitants km-2 and approximately 35 000 inhabitants km-2 in some central districts, such as Dong Da or Hoan Kiem (GSO, 2009).

-Hanoi City is located in the northwest of the Red River plain dominated by flat relief with an elevation below 15 m, except for the Tam Dao hills in the north and the Ba Vi mountains in the southwest reaching up to 462 m and 1281 m, respectively (Fig. 1).
-Currently, the 3325 km2 territory of Hanoi City ($20^{\circ}35'-21^{\circ}23'N$, $105^{\circ}17'-106^{\circ}02'E$) is affected by a tropical monsoon climate with a hot summer season with heavy rainfalls spanning from May to October and a cool and dry winter season spanning from November to April.
+Hanoi City is located in the northwest of the Red River plain, dominated by flat relief with an elevation below 15 m, except for the Tam Dao hills in the north and the Ba Vi mountains in the southwest, reaching up to 462 m and 1281 m, respectively (Fig. 1).
+Currently, the 3325 km2 territory of Hanoi City (20°35'-21°23' N, 105°17'-106°02' E) is affected by a tropical monsoon climate with a hot summer season with heavy rainfalls spanning from May to October, and a cool and dry winter season spanning from November to April.
 The main flow of the Red River goes through Hanoi City and splits into the Day River on the eastern side and Duong River on the western side of the city (Fig. 1).
-Its hydrology regime varies seasonally following the climate season: the discharge on Red River at Hanoi hydrological station reaches a maximum of $23x10^3$ m3s-1 (accounting for 70-80% of the annual budget) during the rainy season and a minimum of 700 m3/s during the dry season (Luu et al., 2010).
-Red River plain is a small part of the Red River basin, which is controlled by the Neogene Red River fault system and surrounded by Precambrian crystalline rocks and Paleozoic to Mesozoic rocks (Tanabe et al., 2006).
+Its hydrology regime varies seasonally following the climate season: the discharge on Red River at Hanoi hydrological station reaches a maximum of 23×10^3 m3 s-1 (accounting for 70-80% of the annual budget) during the rainy season and a minimum of 700 m3 s-1 during the dry season (Luu et al., 2010).
+Red River plain is a small part of the Red River basin, which is controlled by the Neogene Red River fault system and is surrounded by Precambrian crystalline rocks and Paleozoic to Mesozoic rocks (Tanabe et al., 2006).